 - Pointless Band-Aid: Whilst not entirely pointless since it might be patching up an old wound (remember this is a world where bandages heal everything, apparently), he has a little plaster stuck on his head from Depredation onward.

 - Power Floats: The halo empowering Jesus always hovers above him, even when his head is cut off.

 - Red Eyes, Take Warning: When the shades are off, he has a rather intense-looking, bloodshot pair of these.
-Fitting, since he can disintegrate people with it.
+Fitting, since he can disintegrate people by shooting Eye Beams from them.

 - Screw This, I'm Outta Here!: In the middle of 6.5 after putting his head back on, he puts up a note supposedly informing the Auditor I QUIT and goes off to rake leaves in his cameo in Antipathy.
 He obviously changed his mind by the time of Consternation, though.